Pakistan–Saudi Arabia relations: Economic relations

-Expat Pakistani labour
+Pakistani expats

-Pakistan has one of the highest numbers of human capital sent over to the Kingdom of Saudi Arabia.
-Saudi Arabia provides Pakistan with economic aid and investments, and there are around two million Pakistani workers in Saudi Arabia, making the Kingdom of Saudi Arabia's second-largest migrant community.
+Saudi Arabia remains a major destination for immigration amongst Pakistanis, the number of whom living in Saudi Arabia stands between 2 million (see Pakistanis in Saudi Arabia), making the Saudi Arabia's second-largest migrant community.

 The Pakistani diaspora living in Saudi Arabia sends back remittances of 5.8 billion dollars back to Pakistan.
 However, many are poor laborers who are exploited by recruiters and agencies, and some are forced, coerced, or duped into drug smuggling.
 Leading to Saudi Arabia having some of the largest numbers of Pakistanis in their jail, which led to previous Prime Minister Imran Khan raising the issue with the Saudis.

 However, Pakistani officials rarely visit these prisons, unlike officials from other countries.
 Though Saudi Arabia and Pakistan share friendly relations, the Saudi government shows apathy towards the treatment of Pakistani migrants.
 The Saudi government violated the Vienna Convention on Consular Relations since they are supposed to inform Pakistani officials when they arrest Pakistani citizens.
 Also, Pakistani relatives have little contact with the arrested Pakistani prisoners or prison officials retrieve the bodies after an execution.
 Pakistanis face poor treatment from their supervisors, which results in grievance for diaspora population, with some complaints starting right from the airport.

 Energy relations

-There has traditionally been very little Arab sharing of oil with Pakistan despite the Muslim partnerships.
-There has been very little energy investment from Saudi Arabia to Pakistan and no investment in Balochistan energy exploration.

 Petroleum

-In February 2019, Saudi Arabia's Saudi Aramco and SABIC announced to set up a US$10 billion oil refinery and Petrochemical industry in Pakistan's deepwater port of Gwadar, Balochistan.
+In February 2019, Saudi Arabia's Saudi Aramco and SABIC announced to set up a US$10 billion oil refinery and petrochemical industry in Pakistan's deepwater port of Gwadar, Balochistan.
 It would also help refine and store imported oil for onward transportation to China and develop fuel supply chain for the landlocked Central Asian states.
 Fuel transportation to China through Pakistan would take just 7 days as opposed to the western route through Indian Ocean which takes almost 40 days.